-There are many myths about whether or not appliances which are plugged in but switched off still consume energy.
-The truth is that 10% of the electricity bill represents devices which we leave switched off but plugged in.
+There are many myths about whether or not appliances that are plugged in but switched off still consume energy.
+The truth is that 10% of the electricity bill represents devices that we leave switched off but plugged in.
 This energy, quite apart from affecting your wallet, means to the planet the unnecessary burning of several tons of oil.
 So, how can we save energy?
-In this article you’ll find 5 tips to really “disconnect” while on holiday.
+In this article, you’ll find 5 tips to really “disconnect” while on holiday.

-Climate change is already a reality, and in the coming decades it will continue to affect the life of many people, ecosystems and species.
-If on top of this, we add the continuous rise in demand for energy, in the end it will bring us to a point where we must stop and reflect, before the situation deteriorates any further.
+Climate change is already a reality, and in the coming decades, it will continue to affect the lives of many people, ecosystems, and species.
+If on top of this, we add the continuous rise in demand for energy, in the end, it will bring us to a point where we must stop and reflect, before the situation deteriorates any further.

-The fridge is one of the electrical appliances that consumes the most energy.
-Our advice is to empty it, unplug it and leave the door open.
+The fridge is one of the electrical appliances that consume the most energy.
+We advise emptying, unplugging, and leaving the door open.
 If you’re going to be away for less than a week, another option is to set the thermostat to the lowest setting possible.
 In this way, an energy saving of up to 6% can be achieved for each degree raised.

 An electric boiler can account for 25% of the electricity consumption within a home.
 For this reason, it’s important to disconnect it when going away.
-It makes no sense to have the boiler connected to the mains and producing hot water, if no one is going to use it.
+It makes no sense to have the boiler connected to the mains and produce hot water if no one is going to use it.

 If you want to make a 10% saving on your energy consumption, completely disconnect your home from the mains supply.